kcp-dev/kcp/docs/content/index.md

 to a large number of fully isolated tenants using Kubernetes-native APIs.
 The goal is to be useful to cloud providers as well as enterprise IT departments offering APIs within their company.

+## Quickstart

+To get started with trying out kcp on your local system, we provide [Quickstart](./setup/quickstart.md) instructions.

 ## Contributing